akhilendrastavros/Tkinter-GUI/README.md

 # Tkinter-GUI
-Multi Frame interface coded with Tkinter
+Multi Frame interface coded with Tkinter.
+Page 3 includes a graph page which displays data inputted into arrays.